 Free to the general public, this special series has thus far featured two great politically-minded docs—All In: The Fight for Democracy and The Way I See It—with much more to come.
 Keep reading to find out everything that’s happened so far (including how you can catch up) as well as everything coming up… (Oh, also: don’t forget to vote.)

 The Glorias.
 Who better to helm a biopic of pioneering feminist and Ms. magainze founder Gloria Steinem than the great Julie Taymor (Frida, Across the Universe)—and who better to play her than two-time Film Independent Spirit Award winner Julianne Moore.
-The new drama, which premiered at Sundance and is being released by Roadside Attractions and LD Entertainment on September 30, observes Steinem as she travels the world, broadening her understanding of human societies and continuing to develop her own progressive philosophies.
+The new drama, which premiered at Sundance and was released by Roadside Attractions and LD Entertainment on September 30, observes Steinem as she travels the world, broadening her understanding of human societies and continuing to develop her own progressive philosophies.
 The film co-stars Janelle Monáe, Alicia Vikander, Bette Milder and more.
-Stay tuned to our events page to learn when you can watch.
+Watch our full post-screening Q&A with Julie Taymor and Carla Renata again.

 Film Independent promotes unique independent voices by helping filmmakers create and advance new work.
 To become a Member of Film Independent, just click here.
 To support us with a donation, click here.